MathieuBuisson/MathieuBuisson.github.io/_pages/about.md

 I like experimenting, exploring technologies, automating things, <del>breaking</del> <ins>building</ins> tools to expand my knowledge and skills.

-The main purpose of this blog is to document the results of my experimentations.
+The main purpose of this blog is to document the results of my endeavors.
-Documenting this in the form of blog posts allows me to retrieve and share this information easily.
+Documenting these learnings in the form of blog posts allows me to retrieve and share them easily.

 > Where does the name "**TheShellNut**" come from ?